‘Chandra badani kholo dwar/Tihare Manmohan thare hai Holi khelne ko (Open the door, moon/ Krishna is waiting to play Holi )’

 “This is the time when we laugh, have fun, sing loudly and dance.
 Other times, we remain busy with our farming, children and cattle.
 Through these songs, we also make fun of each other or speak of scandals of the village.
-Unless you see them dancing, you won’t believe these are the same women who work so hard in the hills with their face down,” says Sundari Lachpal of Sarmoli.
+Unless you see the dancing, you won’t believe these are the same women who work so hard in the hills with their face down,” says Sundari Lachpal of Sarmoli.

-Baithki Holi is said to date back to the mid-19th century, when renowned musician Ustad Amanullah Khan from Rampur district in Uttar Pradesh, introduced it to Almora.
-“It is said that around 1850, Khan came to Almora and initiated classical music here,” says Naveen Bisht, a Holiyar in Almora.
+Baithki Holi is said to date back to the mid-19th century, when renowned musician Ustad Amanullah Khan from Rampur district in Uttar Pradesh introduced it to Almora.
+“It is said that around [the year] 1850, Khan came to Almora and initiated classical music here,” says Naveen Bisht, a Holiyar in Almora.
 “But even people with no knowledge of Hindustani classical music can learn and sings songs of Holi, which is why the tradition of Holiyar is still alive.”

 According to the Hindu calendar, Holi in Kumaon starts in December, on the first day of the month of Paush.
 But celebrations really pick up only in March, a week before Dhaulendi, or the day of Holi with colours.
 Around this time, Baithki Holi transforms into Khadi Holi – standing and dancing to celebrate the advent of spring.
 In some villages, the women visit each house in the village and dance to the songs of Holi.